Intensive Healing Through Focused Treatment

-- Each day comprises a session of 2.5 hours.
+- Each day comprises a session of 2.5 hours with Dr Kaur.

-- The remaining part of the day is requested to be filled with scheduled grounding and reflective exercises to complete individually.
+- The remaining part of the day is to be filled with scheduled grounding and reflective exercises.

 - Dr Kaur will ask to meet prior to the intensive for an assessment and offer a post-intensive review session.